 Monterrey, the capital of the state of Nuevo Leon, is one of the largest cities in Mexico and is known as a modern industrial and technological hub.
-There are many things to do here, from exploring the city's museums and plazas, to visiting its large parks and monuments, as well as discovering the old neighborhood.
-Day trips into the surrounding Sierra Madre mountain range offer a range of experiences for nature and adventure lovers.
-Here's our guide to the best Monterrey has to offer.
+There are many things to do here, from exploring the city's museums and plazas to visiting its large parks and monuments, as well as discovering the charming old neighborhood.
+Monterrey is surrounded by mountains on all sides, and day trips into the surrounding Sierra Madre mountain range offer a range of experiences for nature and adventure lovers.

 Monterrey owes a lot of its wealth to the steel industry and when the Monterrey Foundry folded in the 1980s, this industrial complex was transformed into a large public park.
 Around the green areas, there are numerous steel structures and pieces of machinery that stand as a testament to the park's previous usage.
-You can enjoy a number of recreational activities here: inline skating and bike riding are popular activities as well as running and walking.
+You can enjoy a number of recreational activities here, like inline skating and bike riding.
 There are play areas for children as well as several museums, an arts center, and even a Sesame Street theme park for the youngest visitors.

 Enjoy the View from the Asta Bandera